CORRS-LAB/AMRSfinder/README.md

 ## Demo

-With `AMRs.finder::AMR.finder`, one could perform the following calculation:
+With `AMRfinder::AMR.finder`, one could perform the following calculation:

 ```R
 ## Load Demo data